jaibeer72/ObsidianVaul-GameDevMath/Cpp stuff/Threading Basics.md

 IO bound processes the CPU is idle.

-## Problems due to CPU sceduling
+## Problems due to CPU scheduling
 - Context Switching
-	-
+	- When one process is being prioritised over the other.